JBKLabs/react-form/README.md

 **Error Handling**

 By default, `react-form` does not provide any error handling.
-The second argument for the HoC `withFormHandling` or `onChange` is how you can declare validation rules for your components. `onChange(value, props)` will be called automatically by `react-form` everytime the provided `setValue` prop is called.
+The second argument for the HoC `withFormHandling` or `onChange` is how you can declare validation rules for your components. `onChange` is expected to be either a single callback or an array of callbacks and will be called automatically by `react-form` everytime the provided `setValue` prop is called.
 The first arg `value` will be the next value while `props` will be all props passed to your wrapped component.
 This function when called sets the value of `error` on your behalf.
 Any error thrown by the `onChange` callback you provide will automatically be caught and passed to your component via the `error` prop.

 ```jsx
 export default withFormHandling(Input, (value) => {